gheorghina/gheorghina.github.io/mentorship.md

 Getting started with the mentorship program is easy:

-    Initial Consultation: Schedule a free consultation to discuss your goals, challenges, and areas of focus.
+**Initial Consultation**: Schedule a free consultation to discuss your goals, challenges, and areas of focus.

-    Customized Plan: Based on your consultation, I'll create a personalized mentorship plan tailored to your needs and objectives.
+**Customized Plan**: Based on your consultation, I'll create a personalized mentorship plan tailored to your needs and objectives.

-    Mentorship Sessions: Meet regularly with me for one-on-one coaching sessions, architecture reviews, and guidance.
+**Mentorship Sessions**: Meet regularly with me for one-on-one coaching sessions, architecture reviews, and guidance.

 If you are ready to get started, contact me to schedule your free consultation and take the first step towards your growth.